DopierRex/OneNext/README.md

 # OneNext
  Add-on set of extra cores & options for Spectrum Next (ks1) / N-go

 A set of alternative cores and additional features from an edited NextZXOS menu configuration, it allows a selection of options from a customised default menu.
-This makes it possible to switch to any of the alternative machine/systems that can also run on the Spectrum Next, without having to select the core during boot up sequence.
-It resolves a deal of complexity for the average or casual user, the objective is to have a set of additional features, available on just one SD card, with options selectable from a customised NextZXOS menu which is already pre-configured (no SD card swapping, or having to use multiple SD cards).
+This makes it possible to switch to a few extra machine/systems that can also run on the Spectrum Next and N-go FPGA, without having to select the core during boot up sequence.
+It resolves a deal of complexity for the average or casual user, the objective is to have additional features, available on just one SD card, with options selectable from a customised NextZXOS menu and already pre-configured (no SD card swapping, or having to use multiple SD cards).

-Please be aware this is NOT an official add-on package from the Spectrum Next distribution; this project wants to demonstrate some of the many features available for the Spectrum Next, and provide an easy access set-up.
+Please be aware this is NOT an official Spectrum Next add-on package and in any way associated with SpecNext Ltd, supported by the Spectrum Next official distribution, or endorsed by Spectrum Next team.
+This project is solely inteded to demonstrate implementation of some of the many features available for the Spectrum Next, made by third parties, and provide easy access set-up.
-It is intended mainly for evaluation purposes, the hope is that it would make it easier to appreciate and implement additional open-source features created by Spectrum Next developers (FPGA cores/programs/tools), as well as to incourage more people to explore and learn about Spectrum Next development.
+It is mainly for evaluation purposes, with the hope that it would make it easier to explore additional open-source features created by developers (FPGA cores/programs/tools), as well as to incourage more people to explore and learn about Spectrum Next development in general.

-The NextZXOS menu is edited with the excellent editor zxnext-menuedit by em00k, David Saphier.
+The NextZXOS menu is edited with zxnext-menuedit, kindly created by em00k, David Saphier

+Anyone can learn how to use this amazing tool and customize the default NextZXOS, there is also a great tutorial on the YouTube channel 'Spectrum Next Stuff' https://www.youtube.com/watch?v=khba0wV743Q&t=6s

-The extra machines are from the following work and projects:
+The extra machines are implemented from the following list of work and projects:

 -SAM COUPE by ManuFehri, based on McLeod's SAM coupe core